Moz - Moz Sweden

 Make you own fika

 Of course you can invite friends or family for fika at home!
-Nothing says ”luxury” as much as homemade goods with a huge cup of lovely tea or coffee.
+Nothing says ”luxury” as much as homemade goods with a huge cup of tea or coffee.
 If you invite people to your house for a fika, put an extra effort into the bakery goods and let the tea or coffee speak for itself.
 You’re not expected to pull off a latte at home: a perfectly brewed pot of coffee served with milk on the side will make any Swede happy!

 Cinnamon buns and a Moz coffee pot.